Dolores is an online writer who is interesting in many subjects. Religious ideas in Western Culture especially intrigue her.

 All major western religions mention angels.

 The ancient Zoroastrian faith had guardian angels called Fravashi and mentioned a great battle between angels of good vs. angels of evil.
-And not only do the Islam, Jewish, and Christian faith feature angels, but mention the archangels Michael and Gabriel (or Jibril) by name.
+Not only do the Islam, Jewish, and Christian faith feature angels, but mention the archangels Michael and Gabriel (or Jibril) by name.

 Angels come in all temperaments and types.
 They have appeared as wheels of fire and as giants with glowing faces and brilliant eyes.
 They assisted in Creation and later destroyed cities and towns.
 Lucifer, the Morning Star, said to be God's favorite fell out of favor to become the Prince of Darkness when he became jealous of God's favorite creation - mankind.